Riverscapes/riverscapes-website-jekyll/Tools/discrimination.md

 #### Concept
 <img class="float-left" src="{{ site.baseurl }}/assets/images/tools/grade/TRL_1_256w.png"> **Concept-Grade** <img src="{{ site.baseurl }}/assets/images/tools/grade/TRL_1_32p.png"> *is the necessary pre-cursor stage to development of any tool, in which the ideas are articulated for what the tool does, what its inputs are, what its outputs are and who its audience might be.*

-Research begins with ideas, and we formalize those ideas into hypotheses and concpets.
-Before we make an actual "tool", we might articulate a concept, sketch out how it might work (a concpetual model or diagram), or even write some psudo code.
+Research begins with ideas, and we formalize those ideas into hypotheses and concepts.
+Before we make an actual "tool", we might articulate a concept, sketch out how it might work (a conceptual model or diagram), or even write some pseudo code.
 Concepts are typically what gets pitched or proposed for research proposals, and sometimes in agenda-setting or state-of-the-science papers.

 RC does not track "tools" before they exist, but the idea of a concept-grade is helpful and explit from NASA's original [technological readniess levels](#technological-readiness-levels).